gbro3n/synchrotron/README.md

 # Synchrotron

+> Note that Synchrotron is in Alpha Testing currently.
+Use at your own risk and expect issues.

 Local, platform-agnostic file synchronisation.

 Synchrotron is for syncing files and folders across different paths on the same machine.